The Genesis

 A job...
 5/18/2008

 I graduated college in 2008 and didn't know what to do with myself.
 I was a 20 something with no desire to plug myself into the rat race - I just wasn't ready to start a career.
 Rather, I knew the economy wasn't ready for me to start a career.
-So I decided to get a job, invest in my passions for film and photography, save up as much money as I could (with the intention of traveling), and spend as much time in nature, my muse, as I could.
+So I decided to get a job, invest in my passions for film and photography, save up as much money as I could (with the intention of traveling), and spend as much time outside as I could.

 Brainstorm...

 Money is truly useless unless you have a good way to spend it.
 I needed a good idea, so the brainstorm session was set in motion.
-My travel plan went through many stages; teaching English in southeast Asia, backpacking through South America, and every other cliche post-college travel plan one could think of, but a sailing trip became the dominant idea, also the most lofty.
+My travel plan went through many stages; teaching English in southeast Asia, backpacking through South America, and every other post-college travel plan one could think of, but a sailing trip became the dominant idea, also the most lofty.

 It just made sense...